 Château de Pressac

-The vineyard of Pressac Castle covers 41 hectares in a single block and consists of six grape varieties: Merlot, Cabernet Sauvignon, Cabernet Franc, Carménère, Noir de Pressac, and Petit Verdot.
+The vineyard of the Pressac Castle covers 41 hectares in a single block and consists of six grape varieties: Merlot, Cabernet Sauvignon, Cabernet Franc, Carménère, Noir de Pressac, and Petit Verdot.

 More information on the website of Château de Pressac